-- Time-of-use rates were used to test rate reductions.
-Greater reductions were applied to off-peak rates in the winter which aligns with the highest heating times.
-This also has a lower impact on the overall utility peak demand.
-However, the grid utility peak demand could change as large numbers of buildings electrify. - Higher rebate levels were tested in conjunction with the rate reductions to achieve a Net Present Cost similar to the natural gas option.
+- Time-of-use rates were used to test different scenarios.
+These rates are generally favorable for all electric buildings since heating typically occurs outside of the day-time peak when time-of-use rates are high.
+However, the grid utility peak demand could change as large numbers of buildings electrify which could alter the discount offered during high heating times. - Higher rebate levels were tested in conjunction with the time-of-use rates currently available to analyze the impact on Net Present Cost compared to the natural gas option.